Real estate is a desirable investment that’s a vital part of the portfolio of many millionaires.

 This article should not be taken as investment advice.
 Of course, investing always involves risk, and you could lose your money.
 If you need personalized advice, please seek assistance from a financial professional.

-Ways to Invest in Real Estate Without Buying Property
+How to Invest in Real Estate Without Buying Property

 1. Real Estate Crowdfunding

-If you’re new to real estate investing, Fundrise is a great place to start.
-With Fundrise you can invest in a portfolio spread throughout the United States.
-They have different strategies available based on your goals, so you can choose the one that is the best fit for you.
+With Fundrise, you can invest in a portfolio of income-generated properties.
+In addition, they have different strategies available based on your goals, so you can choose the one that is the best fit for you.

-Realty Mogul offers a few different investment options, including REITs and single properties.
-The REITs are public non-traded, and allow you to invest in commercial real estate.
-The REITs are also open to all investors, with a low minimum investment of $1,000.
+RealtyMogul offers a few different real estate investment options, including REITs and individual properties.
+The REITs are public and non-traded.
+They make it easy to invest in commercial real estate.
+The REITs are also open to all investors, with a minimum investment of $5,000.